Wildlander-mod/Support/Docs/FAQ.md

 _Please note, installing or uninstalling mods during a playthrough may break your game and is not recommended_

 # **Questing Questions**

 ## How do I start the main quest?

 Kill a dragon.
 Make sure you’re set as Dragonborn in the Ultimate Skyrim MCM.

 ---

+## why can't I obtain the dragonstone?

+This quest is auto completed when you kill a dragon.

+---